As a chapter of the ACL, NAACL follows the ACL Anti-Harassment Policy:

 It is the responsibility of the community as a whole to promote an inclusive and positive environment for our scholarly activities.
 In addition, anyone who experiences harassment or hostile behavior may contact any current member of the ACL Executive Committee or contact Priscilla Rasmussen (email@example.com), who is usually available at the registration desk during ACL conferences.
 Members of the executive committee will be instructed to keep any such contact in strict confidence, and those who approach the committee will be consulted before any actions are taken.

-This policy should be posted prominently on all ACL conference and workshop webpages, with a notice of a list of people who can be contacted by community members with concerns.
-In case of a formal complaint, the contacted ACL representative(s) will first speak to all parties involved to try to resolve the issue without presupposition of guilt.
+This policy should be posted prominently on all ACL conference and workshop webpages, with a notice of a list of people who can be contacted by community members with concerns or complaints, which will be forwarded to the Professional Conduct Committee for investigation.

 At NAACL conference and workshops, any participant who experiences harassment or hostile behavior may contact any current member of the NAACL Board or the ACL Executive Committee or contact Priscilla Rasmussen, who is usually available at the registration desk of the conference.
-Please be assured that if you approach us, your concerns will be kept in strict confidence, and we will consult with you on any actions taken.
+Members of both executive committees will be instructed to keep any such contact in strict confidence, and those who approach the committee will be consulted before any actions are taken.